hyperchris/HaarLogoDetection/README.md

 	- 1 means show the detection result; 0 means do not show the result (Displaying the result will block the get_result function and need PRESS_ANY_KEY to continue)

 - Returned string:
-	- If the program returns correctly, "res" will be like **"logo_left / logo_right / image_width / min_neighbor / conf_score"**.
+	- If the program returns correctly, "res" will be in the format like **"logo_left / logo_right / image_width / min_neighbor / conf_score"**.
 	- For "logo_left" and "logo_right", -1 means more than one object found; 0 means no object;
 	- If something goes wrong, "res" will be "ERROR"

 ##Define the confidence score
 In object detection, there is a score called "MIN_NEIGHBOR" which represents the similarity between the detected area and sample object.
 Moreover, I applied recursive image cropping to get the number of "cropping round", which can also be used to know if there is a real logo or not.
 In most cases, real logo will have higher round number while the false positive has less.

-**Threshold of conf_score** To remove false positive cases, we need to ignore the results with confidence scores that are below a certain threshold.
-From the experiment, the relation between the threshold, FPR, and FNR is partially listed below.
+**Threshold of conf_score** To remove false positive cases, we need to ignore the results with confidence scores smaller than a certain threshold.
+The relation between the threshold, FPR, and FNR is partially listed below.
 You can select a threshold according to your application scenario.
 * Threshold / FPR(%) / FNR(%)
 * 10 / 15.9 / 13.0
 * 11 / 15.9 / 14.4